 Castles are almost as synonymous with Scotland as its glens and lochs.
 They range from sparkling, restored citadels straight out of a fairy tale to atmospheric and craggy ruined fortresses.
 Most visits will take in at least one castle, where you can hear dramatic tales of clan battles, illicit liaisons, and ruthless royals in the very places where history was made.

-Storm clouds gather around Edinburgh Castle.
-Photo © Flynt | Dreamstime
+Dunnottar Castle.
+Photo © App555 | Dreamstime

-6. Glimpse into life from 5,000 years ago at Neolithic sites like the Calanais Standing Stones or Skara Brae
+6. Glimpse life from 5,000 years ago at Neolithic sites like the Calanais Standing Stones or Skara Brae

 Calanais is a collection of 53 grey vertical stones—13 arranged as a stone circle, with a monolith near the middle, and the rest leading out from the circle, creating the shape of a cross—that has intrigued visitors for centuries.
 Skara Brae is a village that was home to a thriving community overlooking the lovely Bay of Skaill long before the pyramids were built, but lay hidden for very long.
 Thankfully, a storm in 1850 uncovered it, revealing the most intact Neolithic settlement in Western Europe.